bormaxi8080/osint-timeline/DRAFT.md

 Sberbank collects consent to the processing of biometric data using the terminal and your card with a PIN code: https://habr.com/ru/articles/457686/

+How OSINT Differs from Traditional Cyber Threat Intelligence: https://blog.shadowdragon.io/how-can-enterprise-business-use-osint-to-improve-cyber-threat-defense

+Like most of us, criminals enjoy the benefits of online activities and social networking.
+SocialNet captures these digital tracks, maps against their aliases, and explores their connections in near real time to expedite your investigations and threat analysis: https://www.linkedin.com/products/shadowdragon-socialnet/

 Search, drag and compare size on maps: https://www.thetruesize.com/

+Do you want to leverage shadows in geolocation investigations?
+You can benefit from SunCalc: http://suncalc.org/

+Image investigation tools on Malfrat's OSINT Map: https://map.malfrats.industries/

 http://leonardo.ai: AI graphic Swiss Army knife: Image generation (dozens of models) Canvas generation Texture generation Partly free, but very powerfull toolkit.